-Standing at a whopping 28-feet tall, the We Love Houston sign (sometimes known as the “We Heart Houston” sign) has become a beloved Houston landmark at its previous location, visible from the I-10 freeway adjacent to the Heights.
+Standing at a whopping 28-feet tall, the We Love Houston sign (also known as the “We Heart Houston” sign) became a beloved Houston landmark at its previous location, alongside I-10 freeway adjacent to The Heights.

 Origin of the We Love Houston Sign

-The giant, all-inclusive, three-dimensional love letter to Houston was the creation of David Adickes, the Houston area sculptor responsible for some of Houston’s most larger-than-life public art, including his infamous and prolific President Heads, his giant Beatles statues, his his giant Art Sculpture at Sawyer Yards, and even the 76-foot tall Sam Houston statue proudly on display in Huntsville, Texas.
+The giant, all-inclusive, three-dimensional love letter to Houston was the creation of David Adickes, the Houston area sculptor responsible for some of Houston’s most larger-than-life public art, including his infamous and prolific President Heads, giant Beatles statues, towering Art Sculpture at Sawyer Yards, and (most whopping) 76-foot tall Sam Houston statue that stands proudly on display alongside Highway I-45 in Huntsville, Texas.

 In fact, the 36-foot tall Beatles sculptures, depicting the band during their Sergeant Pepper era, are installed at this location, just inside the brewery.
-Making the area Houston’s unofficial backyard for all things David Adickes.
+This makes the brewery’s ‘hood Houston’s unofficial backyard for all things David Adickes.

-Adickes originally debuted the sign in 2011, but it remained onsite at his former, informal sculpture staging grounds at Adickes SculpturWorx Studio at 2500 Summer Street, while the slow-going construction along this stretch of the Katy Freeway continued.
+Adickes originally debuted the sign in 2011, but it remained onsite at his former, informal sculpture staging grounds at Adickes SculpturWorx Studio, then located at 2500 Summer Street, while the slow-going construction along the stretch of the Katy Freeway continued.

 About David Adickes

-Though he began his art career as a painter, David Adickes has become beloved in Houston for his beloved sculptures.
+Though he began his art career as a painter, David Adickes has become beloved in Houston for his iconic sculptures.